Insolita/yii2-fixturegii/README.md

 Usage
 -----
+Register insolita\fixturegii\Bootstrap in bootstrap section of backend application, or add needed generators in section of gii module

 Go to gii and use new Generators

 **Suggest:**

  define '@test' or '@fixture' alias for quick path setup

 Customize
 ---------

 Set up in gii config sections
 ```php
   $config['modules']['gii'] = [